Why is constrained neural language generation particularly challenging?: Constrained Natural Language Tasks

 \paragraph{\textbf{Dialogue Systems}}

 A dialogue system, also known as a conversational agent, is a computer system designed to converse with humans using natural language.
-Dialogue generation is an instance of \textit{conditional text generation} where the system response is conditioned on the previous user utterance and frequently on the overall conversational context.
-Dialogue generation can also be an instance of \textit{constrained text generation} - it is desirable generated dialogues incorporate explicit personality traits \cite{zheng2019personalized}, control the sentiment \cite{kong2019adversarial}, topic, degree of formality and politeness of the generated response to resemble human-to-human conversations.
+Dialogue generation is an instance of \textit{conditional text generation} where the system response is conditioned on the previous user utterance and frequently on the overall conversational context (e.g., a prompt given to Large Language Model based Chatbots).
+Dialogue generation can also be an instance of \textit{constrained text generation} - it is desirable that generated dialogues incorporate explicit personality traits \citep{zheng2019personalized}, control the sentiment \citep{kong2019adversarial}, topic, degree of formality and politeness of the generated response to resemble human-to-human conversations.
 In addition, dialogue responses may need to incorporate text excerpts from past dialogue history or entities such as locations, persons, institutions, etc. From an application point of view, dialogue systems can be categorized into: \textit{i) task-oriented dialogue agents}, designed to help users complete a particular task, or \textit{ii) non-task oriented dialogue agents (chat-bots)} designed to carry entertaining conversations with their users on a wide range of open domains.
-A common problem in dialogue generation systems is that they tend to generate safe, universally relevant responses that carry little meaning \cite{serban2016building}, \cite{li2016diversity}, \cite{mou2016sequence}.
-Moreover, they can fail to take turns asking questions and balance specificity with genericness of the output \cite{see2019makes}.
+A common problem in dialogue generation systems is that they tend to generate safe, universally relevant responses that carry little meaning \citep{serban2016building, li2016diversity, mou2016sequence}.
+Moreover, they can fail to take turns asking questions and balance specificity with genericness of the output \citep{see2019makes}.